- Length 4 year full-time

 For further information see the Scholarships website.

-84 units from completion of the following compulsory courses offered by The Australian National University:
+84 units from completion of the following compulsory courses offered by the The Australian National University:

 FINM3003 Continuous Time Finance